spotlightify/spotlightify/DOCUMENTATION.md

 The base class is found within `spotlight/commands/command.py`.
 Classes that inherit from this `Command` class are also found within the `commands/` directory.

-The `Command` base class includes the following variables:
+The `Command` base class includes the following variables and method:
  - `title: str` The title of the command.
  - `description: str` A description of the command.
  - `prefix: str` The prefix is used to find the command, using text entered into the Spotlightify prompt (identifies command).